ebzzry/ebzzry.github.io/en/fkd/emacs-tips-2.md

 <div class="center">[Esperanto](/eo/emakskonsiletoj-2-a/) ▪ English</div>
 <div class="center">Last updated: February 21, 2018</div>

+>A bell that doesn’t ring has no purpose.<br>
+>―Keel Lorenz, Neon Genesis Evangelion

 This is the continuation of the series on Emacs tips and tricks.
 In this article, we explore session management, packages, managing indents, and other nice little things.

 Table of contents
 -----------------